leadscope/commanda/README.md

 Commanda - Command-line Lambdas For Java
 ========================================

-Create one-line command-line operations with Java 8's new lambdas.
-Setup chains of transformations for your own Java types, all statically typed and compiled.
+Create command-line operations with Java 8's lambdas.
+Similar to processing line records with awk, perl, or ruby - but instead, setup chains of transformations for your own Java types, all statically typed and compiled.